 - Nikon DX-format cameras: 22°50' - 5°20'

-- Dimensions: Diameter 3.117" Length 6.064" (6.696"
+- Dimensions: Diameter 3.117" Length 6.064" (6.696" with lens caps)

 - Weight: 24 ounces